Child's Play (charity): History

 In 2007, the charity added a hospital each in Hawaii and New Zealand.

 During the 2008 Penny Arcade Expo, Harmonix announced that three songs from the Expo will be made available for download for the Rock Band video game.
 The proceeds of these three songs will go to the charity.

 On November 13, 2009, Mike Krahulik announced that after one week, the Child's Play 2009 total had already reached $455,863.80.

 In 2010, Epic Games held a vote-by-purchase event between July 29 and September 6 to determine the fate of a character, Clayton Carmine, in their upcoming game Gears of War 3.
-Gamers voted by purchasing Xbox avatar T-shirts through Xbox live, or real life T-shirts at the San Diego Comic-Con, with all purchases counting towards the vote.
+Gamers voted by purchasing Xbox avatar T-shirts through Xbox live, or real life T-shirts at San Diego Comic-Con, with all purchases counting towards the vote.
 The voting campaign raised over $150,000, all of which was donated to Child's Play.

 In 2011, Mike Krahulik announced the first annual Child's Play Invitational Golf Tournament to be held at the Brookside Golf Course in Pasadena, California on June 5, 2011.
 All proceeds from the event go to the partner hospitals & facilities in the Child's Play network.
 The Golf Tournament was subsequently held at Angeles National Golf Course in Sunland, California, on June 8, 2012, and Inglewood Golf Club in Kenmore, Washington, on May 20, 2013.

 In November 2013, Program Coordinator Jamie Dillion announced the first ever expansion of Child's Play to benefit children in domestic violence facilities.
 The program was announced as a pilot and is scheduled to expand to open applications in Spring 2014.
 The shelter program will provide a pre-built game cart with game system, television, and games and will serve emergency shelters, long term shelters, advocacy centers and more.

 In 2016, the charity raised over $160k at their Annual Dinner Auction, provided nearly 30 grants to libraries, shelters, schools, trauma centers, transitional housing, day programs and more to help them purchase games and systems.
 Also helped supply VR setups to hospitals for therapy and distraction along with iPads to special education classrooms and inpatient psychiatric units.